Shinya Kogami: Development and influences

 Since all Psycho-Pass were written from Akane Tsunemori's point of view, Shiotani wanted a new take on the franchise through to the trilogy Sinners of the System.
 Through this, Shiotani wanted to explore relationships not seen before like Kogami's and Ginoza's as well as introduce characters who would play a major role.
 In regards to the first film, Shiotani picked Nobuchika Ginoza and Mika Shimotsuki as the main characters due to their similarities to the protagonists from the first television series, Shinya Kogami and Akane Tsunemori, respectively.
 Nevertheless, he noted these duo employed a different dynamic from Kogami and Akane while noting how Ginoza has undergone a notable character arc across the previous projects related to Psycho-Pass mainly due to his relationship with Masaoka and Kogami.
 The character of Kogami was conceptualized as progressive hero by Shiotani due to how different is his first personality in contrast to his traits from the first television series.
 Through Sinners of the System, the director envisioned him as the main character who often interacts while showing the aftermath of his actions from Psycho-Pass: The Movie.

 For Providence, Shiotani specifically wanted Akane Tsunemori to be the film's protagonist while Shinya Kogami would remain as her partner in a sense of a buddy cop.
 The center of the story was the strong relationship between Akane and Kogami.
 While Fukami found the idea of a romance these two as romantic, he aimed to go further.
 Instead they act more like comrades, fighting the same enemy.
 Fukami was always conscious of the relationship and distance between the two when writing the script.
 Ubukuta found the idea of a romance could be troublemsome to the narrative as it would affect more their personalities.
-Ubukata said Tsunemori is artless as she does not possess a peculiar way of thinking about things and doesn’t lose the courage to say things that ought to be a given as though they are a given.
+Ubukata said Tsunemori is artless as she does not possess a peculiar way of thinking about things and doesn't lose the courage to say things that ought to be a given as though they are a given.
 This change led to similarities with Kogami.
 Shiotani wanted to rebuild Akane's and Kogami's relationship returns even if they belonged to a different organisation.
 The scenes in which the two of them appear together came together naturally.
 He reflected that Kogami is frank about his voice without paying attention about how he is received while Akane is more straightforward.
 Shiotani wanted strong scenes about their relationship shaped by the entire franchise.
 Saiga's death scene was one of the hardest to animate, most notably the expression Akane performs upon seeing him.
 Saiga's voice actor was worried about the impact the character would live in the protagonist.
-The fight scenes between Kogami and Kai were carefully animated to focus more on them rather that the backgrounds affected by the strong weather.
+The fight scenes between Kogami and Kai were carefully animated to focus more on them than the backgrounds being affected by the strong weather.